10 Low Light Terrarium Plants (That’ll Thrive in the Shade!)

 Selaginella won’t let you down.
 (Image credit: ReignofTerraStudios on Etsy).

-Selaginella are a hardy genus of terrarium plant.
-Landing somewhere between a moss and a fern, many varieties of Selaginella can tolerate low light conditions, but the martensii variety appears to be the most forgiving.
+Selaginella are a hardy type of terrarium plant.
+Landing somewhere between a moss and a fern, many varieties of Selaginella can tolerate low light conditions, but the martensii variety appears to be the most forgiving1

 Known as the “Frosty” Selaginella for its light variegation (and somewhat fractal shape, I think), it’s a great way to add texture to a shady terrarium environment.